EXPENSE CLAIM GUIDELINES

 - Public transit expenses

 - Reasonable expenses for meals taken when on authorized University business can be claimed by attaching original receipts and indicating the purpose of the meeting/trip.
 If paying by credit card, please ask for and include an itemized receipt along with a credit card receipt.
 A credit card receipt alone is not sufficient.
 The cost for meals may also be reimbursed on the basis of a per diem rate without the need to furnish receipts.
 For more information per diem, please visit our Per Diem Guidlines .

 - Generally the University does not reimburse for meals when an employee is hosting another employee or group of employees unless the meeting is clearly for business purposes.

-- Expense for a meal when hosting an official University guest may be claimed with the following provisions.
+- Expense for a meal when hosting an official University guest may be claimed with the following provision.
 The name(s), title(s) and company or business relationship of the people to the University must be included on the expense claim form and marked on the back of the receipt.

 - Alcoholic beverage claims will not be accepted with the exception of special protocol functions that have the prior approval of the appropriate vice president and/or president.

 - Tipping is reimbursable to a maximum of 15% of the pre-tax amount for food and refreshments.